 Code control as mentioned is a key concern for advertisers.
-British tech company Uniqodo enables brands to run fully customisable voucher code campaigns and partnered with Travelodge to deliver a full voucher CRM system.
-From targeting travellers using airports with geo-targeted discounts, to Travelodge's email subscribers receiving unique offers and regular customers being targeted with loyalty offers.
-The range of codes included non-cash promotions such as free breakfasts with the effect of more users signing up to the company's newsletter which in turn grew their customer database.
+British tech company Uniqodo enables brands to run fully-customized coupon code campaigns and partnered with Travelodge to deliver a full coupon CRM system, from targeting travellers using airports with geotargeted discounts, to Travelodge's email subscribers receiving unique offers, to regular customers being targeted with loyalty offers.
+The range of codes included non-cash promotions such as free breakfasts with the effect of more users signing up to the company's newsletter, which in turn grew their customer database.